Intensive Academic English Program

 We cannot send a letter of acceptance before these payments have been received.
 The balance of fees is due one month before the program start date.

 Students will also be required to pay the Manitoba International Student Health Plan fee.

 In the Intensive Academic English Program, you'll learn both in the classroom and in the community.
-The Student Life Coordinator and Student Life Leaders coordinate social events and field trips for ELC students to learn more about Canadian culture and university life.
+The Student Life Coordinator and Student Life Leaders coordinate social events for ELC students to learn more about Canadian culture and university life.

 English Language Centre

 520 University Centre